alielw/APS-NGS-day1-PM/README.md

         70752 + 0 with mate mapped to a different chr 39370 + 0 with mate mapped to a different chr (mapQ>=5)

-## d.
+## e.
 PRACTICAL ACTIVITY

 Count how many reads have all of the following features; are paired, first in the pair, on the reverse strand and also have a read mapped in proper pair.
 This information is encoded in the FLAG section of the SAM/BAM file.
-We can do this using a bam file we already generated using Tophat (96I.bam).
-We can do this in interactive mode.
+We can do this in interactive mode for the BAM file you already generated (60A.sorted.bam).

-* Lets move into the folder you created earlier containing the BAM file.

-        cd /fastdata/$USER/align/Quality_assessment

-* Then, view the first few lines of the BAM file with samtools (`samtools view BAM`), Unix pipe (`|`) and Unix `head`.
+* View the first few lines of the BAM file with samtools (`samtools view BAM`), Unix pipe (`|`) and Unix `head`.
 Compare this output with the table above.
 Identify which column contains the FLAG field.

-        samtools view 96I.bam | head
+        samtools view 60A.sorted.bam | head

 * Next, print the FLAG field for the first few lines using samtools (`samtools view BAM`), Unix pipe (`|`) and cut (`cut -f[Column number]`), Unix pipe (`|`) and Unix `head`.